armory/docs/content/en/scale-agent/tasks/dynamic-account-options.md

 ---
-title: Migrate Clouddriver Kubernetes Accounts to the Armory Agent
+title: Migrate Clouddriver Kubernetes Accounts to the Armory Scale Agent
-linkTitle: Migrate Dynamic Accounts
+linkTitle: Migrate Accounts
 description: >
-  Learn how to dynamically migrate account definitions from Clouddriver to the Armory Scale Agent for Spinnaker and Kubernetes.
+  Learn how to dynamically migrate accounts from Clouddriver to the Armory Scale Agent for Spinnaker and Kubernetes.
 ---

 {{% alert title="Attention" color="warning" %}}
-This feature is a limited availability release candidate and requires the use of custom builds for the Agent service and plugin.
-Contact your TAM if you are interested in using this feature.
+This feature is a limited availability release candidate and requires the use of custom builds for the Scale Agent service and plugin.
+Contact your Account Manager if you are interested in using this feature.
 <b>Do not use release candidate features in production environments.</b>
 {{% /alert %}}

-## What are Dynamic accounts?
+## {{% heading "prereq" %}}

+* Familiarize yourself with {{< linkWithTitle "scale-agent/concepts/dynamic-accounts.md" >}}.
+* Enable the Dynamic Accounts API:

+   * In your Clouddriver config, set `kubesvc.dynamic-accounts.enabled: true`.
+   * In your Scale Agent config, set `dynamicAccountsEnabled: true`.

+* Make sure you expose your Clouddriver service.
+The Dynamic Accounts API endpoints are not directly accessible, so you call the endpoints using the Clouddriver API.

 Dynamic accounts are accounts that you migrate from Clouddriver to the Armory Agent.
 You use the credential source and account storage endpoints, provided in the {{< linkWithTitle "dynamic-accounts.md" >}}, to migrate and manage the account lifecycle on the Agent in a dedicated table (`clouddriver.kubesvc_accounts`), without modifying or altering the information in `clouddriver.accounts`.

-The account lifecycle is represented by the following states:

-- Non transient:
-  - `INACTIVE`: the initial state, the account is provided but waiting for a migrate operation.
-  - `ACTIVE`: the account is being managed and watched by Agent.
-  - `FAILED`: indicates a failure when adding or deleting the account.
-  - `ORPHANED`: the account is no longer  managed by online agents (this state is usually seen when restarting or bringing down all of the replicas managing that account).
-- Transient
-  - `TO_MIGRATE`: indicates there was an instruction to migrate such account.
-  - `ACTIVATING`: the account has been processed and sent to Agent.
-  - `TO_DEACTIVATE`: indicates there was an instruction to deactivate such account.
-  - `DEACTIVATING`: the request to stop watching the account has ben sent to Agent.

-## {{% heading "prereq" %}}

 The accounts you want to migrate must exist in the `clouddriver.accounts` table.